SaidRH/ScreenRecorder/README.md

 </p>

 <p align="center">
-<strong>This is how it looks like at this moments but it's working</strong>
+<strong>⚠️ This is how it looks like at this moments but it's working ⚠️</strong>
 </p>
 # Download